The workplace can be a maze at times. You are often unsure whether what you are doing is politically correct or not, and many times you make mistakes.

 Select the final option:

-You will need to work your way through identifying the roadmap to initate the solution, and make sure that it works for the problem.
+You will need to work your way through identifying the roadmap to initiate the solution and make sure that it works for the problem.

 Document the solution:

-You will need to write it down and if need be, get everyone to sign it, so that you don’t have to worry about remembering the details and the implications of the solution.
+You will need to write it down and, if need be, get everyone to sign it so that you don’t have to worry about remembering the details and the implications of the solution.

-Monitor the solution:
+Execute and monitor the solution:

 If you feel that the solution has not worked at any point, you might want to reconsider your solution or work on another one.

-I understand the several workplace woes, and have been constantly working on initiating new methods to identify problems and work on successful solutions.
+I understand the several workplace woes and have been continuously working on initiating new methods to identify problems and work on successful solutions.